 Once you have retrieved your application/registration record in TSDR, select the “Status” tab and review the Attorney/Correspondence Information to confirm that the correspondence information is correct.

-If the correspondence information is incorrect, correct it by filing a Change of Correspondence Address form.
-If necessary, you may also change the owner’s address information, using the Change of Owner’s Address form.
-Both forms are available at Correspondence and Attorney/Domestic Representative Forms.
+If the correspondence information is incorrect, correct it by filing a Change of Representation form.
+If necessary, you may also change the owner’s address information, using this same form.
+Read more about Correspondence and Attorney/Domestic Representative forms.

 (3) Determine if you are required to file anything